20 Foods That Cleanse the Liver Naturally (Detox & Healing)

 The problem isn’t that we need to “buy” a detox; it’s that our modern environment—laden with processed sugars, sedentary habits, and environmental pollutants—can overwhelm the liver’s capacity to keep up.

 You don’t need a cleanse that leaves you hungry.
 You need to fuel the machinery.
-By incorporating specific, nutrient-dense foods, you provide the raw materials (enzymes, antioxidants, and sulfur) your liver needs to perform its Phase I and Phase II detoxification pathways efficiently.
+Incorporating nutrient-dense foods provides the raw materials your liver needs to perform its detoxification pathways efficiently.

 Here are 20 foods that act as tools for your body’s natural healing process.